rathboma/rathboma.github.com/_posts/2013-11-03-real-world-hadoop---implementing-a-left-outer-join-with-scoobi.md

 ---
-title: Real World Hadoop - Implementing a left outer join with Scoobi
+title: Real World Hadoop - Implementing a left outer join in Scala with Scoobi
 layout: post
-description: How to use Scoobi to perform a left outer join.
+description: How to use Scala & Scoobi to perform a left outer join.
 Includes a comparision with Hive, Pig, and Java Mapreduce
 subject: hadoop
 tags:
 - scoobi